 10 Must-Have Breastfeeding Accessories and Tools

 It’s 2:00 am and your baby is crying.
-You know he needs to breastfeed, but you can’t remember which side is up.
+You know they need to breastfeed, but you can’t remember which side is up.
 You also realize that you’re thirsty.
 Really thirsty.
 But, your trusty water glass is nestled in your kitchen sink.
-Plus, it’s 2:00 am and you’re working with about 20 minutes of sleep, so all of these thoughts are hazy and incoherent…
+Plus, it’s 2:00 AM and you’re working with about 20 minutes of sleep.

-It’s no secret that breastfeeding can be a labor of love.
-When you’re sleep deprived and recovering from your delivery, it can be difficult to remember when your baby ate last and when her last wet diaper happened.
-Which is why I’m here.
-Today, I’m sharing ten must-have breastfeeding accessories and tools to aid you in your breastfeeding journey.
+Breastfeeding can be a labor of love.
+When you’re sleep deprived and recovering from your delivery, it can be difficult to remember when your baby ate last and when the last wet diaper happened.
+So we’re sharing ten must-have breastfeeding accessories and tools to aid you in your breastfeeding journey.

 These 10 breastfeeding must-have accessories are designed to help make your life easier, and to mitigate some of the stress that can come from breastfeeding.

 One – Take it from me, a night light for nursing is a great idea.
 This one provides a gentle glow that will help you see, but won’t wake up your baby.
-It’s perfect for those late-night feedings, and even comes with a gentle vibrating timer to help you know how long you’ve been nursing.
+It’s perfect for those late-night feedings, and includes 8 fun colors to you can switch between.
+NEW IMAGE

 Two – A functional and comfortable nursing bra is a must!
-This microfiber option comes in a two-pack and each are so incredibly soft, you won’t mind if you fall asleep while wearing one.
+This jersey cotton option comes in a two-pack and each are so incredibly soft, you won’t mind if you fall asleep while wearing one.
+NEW IMAGE

 Three – This suggestion might seem a little random, but trust me, you’re going to want good breast milk storage bags.
-These ones are the best in the business, in my humble opinion, and are easy to label, store and reheat.
+These ones are some of the best in the business, and are easy to label, store, and reheat.

-Four – I’m sure you’re wondering why I included hair ties on this list.
-I have a reason, I promise!
+Four – Hair ties, really?
+Yes!
 Hair ties played an integral part in my attempt to remember which side to start nursing on.
-I’d switch wrists after every nursing session, so if I forgot, I could just reference my wrist and then get to work.
-Whatever works, right?
+I’d switch wrists after every nursing session, so if I forgot, I could just reference my wrist and then start a feeding!
+NEW IMAGE

 Five – If you’ve ever been stuck in a work meeting or somewhere else where you were unable to breastfeed or pump, you’ll know how important nursing pads are.
 They are vital in preventing leakage, and also help give your girls a little comfort in between breastfeeding sessions.
 If I were nursing and stranded on a desert island, I would take these.
 This kind has adhesive that will stick to your nursing bra or shirt, so they stay in place.

-Six – Hydration is key, and so is a “nurstie.”
-You know what they are.
-They’re the amazing plastic mugs with a lid and a straw that become your hydration salvation.
-You probably received one in the hospital, and so you already know they are amazing.
-I recommend filling it up before bed and placing it on your nightstand, or somewhere else accessible, for nighttime feedings.
+Six – Hydration is key, and so is a trusty cup!
+A cup with a lid and a straw, like the one you probably received one in the hospital, are amazing.
+I recommend filling it up before bed and placing it in arms reach for nighttime feedings.
 That way, you stay hydrated and don’t have to leave the comfort of your bed.
-It’s also totally cool to tote it around all day to make sure you’re getting enough water.
+And tote it around all day to make sure you’re getting enough water while awake, too.

 Seven – I guarantee if you find a great nursing pillow, your back will thank you.
 They’re not for everyone, but I like the functionality of this particular option.
 A nursing pillow is also great to use for tummy time, so you’re kind of getting a two-for-one type of deal.
 Win-win.

-Eight – If the hair tie trick isn’t your cup of tea, I recommend purchasing an app to help you track feedings, wet diapers, etc. This particular app is probably the best-of-the-best, because you can track multiple kids at once.
-(I’m looking at you, moms of multiples.)
-You can time and track diapers, nursing, pumping, bottles, solids, sleeping, bath, and other milestones.
-And your info is backed up on the cloud… in case you delete everything in a sleep deprived-induced stupor.
+Eight – If the hair tie trick isn’t your cup of tea, I recommend downloading an app to help you track feedings, wet diapers, etc. Check out this link for a list of the Best Breastfeeding Apps of 2020.
+These apps help track diapers, feedings, sleeping, bath, and other milestones.

 Nine – If covered nursing is your jam, this is a great option.
 It provides great coverage and can be used in different ways depending on how you like to nurse.
 It’s compact and can also double as an infinity scarf or a car seat cover.
 I’m always a fan of things that serve multiple purposes.

 Ten – Last, but certainly not least, is some good old nursing salve.
-Because cracked nipples are a bummer.
-(And hurt like hades).
+Because cracked nipples are a bummer—and they hurt!

 What are your favorite breastfeeding accessories and tools?